 Study Details – Hotel Purchase & Improvements: Engineered Tax Services performed a cost segregation engineering review of building components and site improvements on a 3-story 50,000 sq. ft. hotel in Florida.
 The cost segregation benefit included a reclassification of 39-year depreciation class life assets into 5 and 15 year class lives, resulting in a combined

-By applying cost segregation, property investors accelerate depreciation, reduce tax liability and increase their bottom line.
+By applying cost segregation, property owners accelerate depreciation, reduce tax liability and increase their bottom line.
 This aids in future benefits via abandonment, repairs, routine maintenance and overall asset management.
 ETS performs hundreds of cost segregation studies on a monthly basis for property owners, providing a detailed engineering review of assets including special purpose mechanical